 Rally Excellent A, B, and C courses must have between sixteen and nineteen stations (Finish not included) with a minimum of three and a maximum of eight Stationary exercises per class.
 Excellent level courses must also have the Start/Heeling and Conduct station and a minimum of four Excellent (not eligible for Novice or Advanced) and three Advanced (not eligible for Novice) exercises, not including the jump.
-A Sit Stay or Down Stay exercise is optional at the Excellent level.
-Effective June 1, 2024.
+A Stay exercise is optional at the Excellent level.
 Each sign will have a 10-point value except for Star stations, which will have a 20-point value.
 The total number of points per course must equal 200.
 Any other Star stations will be determined by the Judge and marked with a Star designator.
 Maximum Total Score: 200 points.